eclipse-archived/codewind-operator/README.md

 * the `name` field is the name of the deployment and must be unique within the cluster.
 * the `keycloakDeployment` field is the name of the keycloak instance that will provide authentication services.
 It must have already been provisioned and running.
 * the `username` field is the keycloak registered user who will own this Codewind instance.
-* the `workspaceID` is a short name label used to identify this deployment.
 * the `loglevel` can be used to increase log levels of the codewind pods.
 * the `storageSize` field sets the PVC size to 10GB.